WaFd (WAFD)

 AI Analysis | Feedback

-Brent J. Beardall President & Chief Executive Officer, Vice Chairman
+Brent Beardall President, Chief Executive Officer, and Vice Chairman

-Mr. Beardall joined WaFd Bank in 2001 as Vice President & Controller.
+Brent Beardall joined WaFd Bank in 2001 as Vice President & Controller.
 He was promoted to Chief Financial Officer in 2003, a position he held for eleven years.
-He became President in 2016 and assumed the role of Chief Executive Officer on April 1, 2017, becoming the sixth CEO in the bank's history.
-In January 2022, he was appointed Vice Chairman of the Board.
-Prior to joining WaFd Bank, he worked as a Manager at Deloitte, starting in 1995.
-Mr. Beardall holds a Master's degree in Professional Accounting from Brigham Young University and is a Certified Public Accountant.
-He also completed Stanford University's Executive Program.
+He became President in 2016 and was appointed CEO on April 1, 2017, becoming only the sixth CEO in the bank's century-long history.
+In January 2022, he was also appointed Vice Chairman of the Board.
+Mr. Beardall previously worked as a Manager at Deloitte from 1995.
+He is a Certified Public Accountant by training and a graduate of the Stanford Executive Program.
+In 2012, he was recognized as "CFO of the year" by the Puget Sound Business Journal.

 Kelli Holz Executive Vice President and Chief Financial Officer

-Ms. Holz is a seasoned financial executive with over 35 years of experience in risk management, finance, and accounting.
-In her role, she leads the bank's finance, human resources, and data governance functions, and provides oversight for WaFd Insurance, a bank subsidiary.
-She plays a significant role in strategic decision-making and governance processes.
+Kelli Holz is a seasoned financial executive with over 35 years of experience in risk management, finance, and accounting.
+She leads the bank's finance, human resources, and data governance functions, and also provides oversight for WaFd Insurance, a subsidiary of the bank.
+WaFd, Inc. promoted Kelli Holz to chief financial officer.

 Kim Robison Executive Vice President and Chief Operating Officer

-Ms. Robison joined WaFd Bank in 2008 and brings over 35 years of experience to the banking industry.
-In 2024, she led the operational execution of two significant milestones in U.S. banking history: the largest non-FDIC assisted sale of a CRE portfolio and the fastest bank acquisition close to conversion.
-She is recognized as the Bank's foremost expert in M&A integration and organizational transformation.
-Her responsibilities include Information Technology, consumer deposit and treasury operations, consumer and commercial loan operations and servicing, branch physical security, the Bank's ATM and cash recycler fleet, and payment operations.
+Kim Robison joined WaFd Bank in 2008 and brings more than 35 years of industry experience.
+She is recognized for operationally executing two significant milestones in U.S. banking history in 2024: the largest non-FDIC assisted sale of a CRE portfolio and the fastest bank acquisition close to conversion.
+She is considered the bank's foremost expert in M&A integration and organizational transformation.
+Her responsibilities include Information Technology, consumer deposit and treasury operations, consumer and commercial loan operations and servicing, branch physical security, the bank's ATM and cash recycler fleet, and payment operations.

 Cathy Cooper Executive Vice President and Chief Experience Officer